bob-cd/bob-cd.github.io/pages/architecture.md

 8. If the container exits with code as zero and if a `produces_artifact` key was defined in the step, Bob streams the artifact out from the path on the container to the Artifact Store.
 If the exit was anything other than zero, Bob marks the pipeline run as failed and stops executing the rest of the steps.
 9. If the last step succeeded, Bob creates a diff of the current container which contains the effects of the last command via the [commit](https://docs.docker.com/engine/reference/commandline/commit/) feature.
 This becomes the next image in the series of execution of steps.
 10. This recursively continues until there are no steps left.
 If all steps pass, Bob marks the pipeline run as passed.

-The unit comprising of Bob core and the Docker daemon form a single deployment of Bob and arbitrary amounts of such units can be added behind a load balancer to easily scale Bob to thousands of concurrent builds.
-Check out the Kubernetes deployment [docs](./installation#deploying-on-an-actual-kubernetes-cluster) to be able to do this.